Time and the Trickster

 "And you're here to stop them I suppose," the Master said as he sat down.
 "What are you?
 You cannot be a human."

 "Why would you assume that I'm not a human?"
 Rose questioned with a raised eyebrow as she poured a new cup of tea for the Master, aware of his eyes on her.

-"I was appointed to the task of retrieving three objects that were placed in Earth's history to change time," Rose said.
+"I was appointed to the task of retrieving three objects that were placed in Earth's history to change time," Rose informed him cautiously.
 "These objects have the power to alter the timelines and history of the point in time they are in.
 They even contain the power to alter fixed points in time."
 She saw the Master flinch slightly in the corner of her eye.
 "I have two of the three which is why your little tracking device keeps leading you to me."

 Rose pulled out the hammer and dagger to show them to the Master, but quickly tucked them away again before he could reach for them.
 "The third is still out there and still has the potential to damage the Web of Time."

 "You might have mentioned this earlier my dear," the Master said as he added milk and sugar to his tea.
 It was his turn to seem calm and collected, but Rose didn't like that one bit.
 "Before rudely attacking me."